Forward and hybrid path-integral methods in photoelectron holography: sub-barrier corrections, initial sampling and momentum mapping: Momentum mapping

 Interestingly, there is a gap around the vanishing initial transverse momentum for all orbits except orbit 4.
 We see this, both with the rate-based method and the boundary CQSFA approaches.
 Also, we observe clear high-energy rescattering ridges, both for hard-scattered orbits 1 and 4.
 Looking at the dynamics of two of the orbits leading to this structure, which end up classified as orbits 1 and 4, reveals that both start with small transverse momentum but with opposite signs, and orbit 1 undergoes hard collisions with the core later on, as they are driven by the field before experiencing hard collisions.

-Overall, the comparison between the mapping obtained with both methods show that the forward methods allow for several types of orbits 1,2,3 and 4, which are left out when restrictions upon the orbits' dynamics are made, as is the case in the boundary CQSFA calculations.
 Furthermore, the previous analysis allows us to understand why the effect of the Coulomb correction added to the ionization rate was more noticeable on the single PMDs of orbits 1 and 2.
 From the momentum mapping, we can see how the initial momentum of non-colliding orbit 1, the one that most resembles the expected behavior of direct orbits, and the soft and non-colliding orbit 2 extend to higher values along the transverse momentum axis, being more sensitive to the changes of the width of the distribution in this direction.
 This also explains our observations regarding the extension of the fan, which originates from the interference of direct orbits and field-dressed hyperbolae.